celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 The team has decided to get together everyday twice for Daily Scrum meetings because of the time constraint.
 Team also has decided to have a Sprint Review Meeting on 9th of September Monday morning at 9:30 PST (right after the Code Challenge issued and the team had a chance to study Code Challenge requirements)

-## "Code Challenge" Sprint Review Meeting
+## "Code Challenge" Sprint Review Meeting - Sep 9 - 9:30am
 The team met on 9th of September Monday at 9:30.
 The team members already examined the issued Readme.md file for the Code Challenge by the Province.
 The team has concluded the following decisions and the related action items;

 - Decision 1 - The solution requested by the Province is a Dynamics based solution.
 So, the team decided to issue only one solution based on Dynamics 365 F&O. The team will use Microsoft Teams environment for communication, file sharing and meeting scheduling and DevOps environment for Product Backlog, task management and code implementation using Scrum methodology